-Diplomates choosing a module to meet an MOC year requirement must open and complete Phase 1 of the module.
-Phase 2 will be available after 3 months.
-Diplomates will not be allowed to start any assignments in the next year unless the previous year's module has been opened and at least Phase 1 has been completed.
-All modules chosen must be completed before the end of MOC Year 6.
-Completion of duplicate modules is not allowed.
+Diplomates will not be allowed to start any assignments in the next MOC year unless the previous year's required module has been opened or and at least phase 1 has been completed.

 There is no charge for MOC Part IV for ACOG Fellows.
 Those physicians who are not ACOG Fellows will be charged a \$390 fee per year to cover the cost of administration of the CME credit.